 Having said that, and understanding all the factors, costs, and tax charges related to PMI, it helps to know a few ways that you can get rid of your PMI rate early on—or avoid it altogether.

 On the one hand, many lenders require PMI for loans taken out with down payments amounting to less than 20% of the home’s value.
 Quite simply, not all individuals are in a position to stall their homeownership process before saving enough for a higher down payment.
 Hence, those who can’t avoid it can learn about a few ways to cut it short:

-If you make higher monthly mortgage payments, and pay higher PMI insurance premiums, you can reach 80% or less on your loan much faster.
-This way, not only will you be able to save yourself from PMI sooner, you’ll also pay less interest overall.
+If you make higher monthly mortgage payments and pay higher PMI insurance premiums, you can reach 80% or less on your loan much faster.
+This way, not only will you be able to save yourself from PMI sooner, but you’ll also pay less interest overall.

 Even if you pay the regular amount, you may not notice when your equity has reached 20% or more.
 Therefore, make a habit out of checking this so you can avoid the extra charges.

 As mentioned above, if you think your home has increased in value, get the procedure started for a new appraisal.
 If it turns out to be worth more than the price at the time of purchase, you may come out ahead just enough to pass the 20% equity threshold.